DeloitteAU/dd-breakpoint-container/README.md

 export withBrowserContainer(MyComponent, { ...options });
 ```

+Which expose the `bpName: string` (the name of the active breakpoint) and `bpSize: number` (the size of the container in pixels) props to the wrapped component.

 ### Functions

 `resolveBp(query: string, bp: string|number) : boolean`: The core function that much of the library is based on; it resolves a breakpoint query against a specified breakpoint or value.